tsathoqqua/limadocs/docs/source/documentation/Skills_LIMA.rst

 Other things worth knowing
 --------------------------
-The `skills command <../player_command/skills.html>`_ can show the skills of a player, or as a wizards it can show skills for monsters and players in the room you're standing in.
+The :doc:`skills command <../player_command/skills>` can show the skills of a player, or as a wizards it can show skills for monsters and players in the room you're standing in.
 This can be used for resolving issues with both types of objects.

-To understand the interface for player skills, you should read `mudlib: body skills <../mudlib/body-skills.html>`_, and for monsters (that have a simpler implementation) you should read the `adversary skills documentation <../mudlib/adversary-skills.html>`_.
+To understand the interface for player skills, you should read :doc:`mudlib: body skills <../mudlib/body-skills>`, and for monsters (that have a simpler implementation) you should read the :doc:`adversary skills documentation <../mudlib/adversary-skills>`.

 Here is an excerpt from a a skill trainer (the entire code can be found in ``^std/trainer.c``):